Faculty Research Awards

 Overview & Program Goals

-The Vice President for Research and Innovation (VPRI) invites faculty members from all academic disciplines to apply for the 2024 Faculty Research Awards (FRA).
-FRAs provide funds (up to $10,000) in support of scholarship, creative projects, and quantitative or qualitative research for eligible applicants across the University of Oregon, fostering both productivity and career advancement.
+The Vice President for Research and Innovation (VPRI) invites faculty members from all academic disciplines to apply for the 2025 Faculty Research Awards (FRA).
+FRAs provide funds (up to $10,000) in support of scholarship, creative activity, and quantitative or qualitative research for eligible applicants across the University of Oregon, fostering both productivity and career advancement.

 Examples of eligible projects include: